- Brené Brown

 I didn’t step into this profession overnight.
 It unfolded gradually, alongside two decades of leadership and mentoring, and a growing desire to work in a way that felt more aligned and purposeful.
 Becoming a therapist wasn’t a career change so much as a return to something that had been quietly forming in me for years. -

-My practice is grounded in Gestalt Therapy, which has shaped the way I meet clients with presence, curiosity and a focus on what is unfolding in the here-and-now.
-I’m drawn to its relational nature and the way it supports awareness and choice without rushing toward solutions.
+My practice is grounded in Gestalt Therapy, which has shaped the way I meet clients with presence, curiosity, and attention to what is unfolding in the here and now.
+I’m drawn to its relational nature and its emphasis on awareness and choice, without rushing toward solutions.

-Somatic-based principles also influence my work, helping clients tune into what their bodies may be holding beneath words or thoughts.
-When structure or clarity is helpful, I integrate DBT and CBT-informed tools in a gentle, practical way.
+Somatic-informed principles also influence my work, supporting clients to notice what their bodies may be holding beneath thoughts or words.
+When additional structure or clarity is helpful, I gently integrate CBT- and DBT-informed tools in a practical, supportive way.

-At the core, my approach is influenced by humanistic and existential ideas, grounded in the understanding that we are all navigating questions of meaning, identity and belonging.
-Therapy offers a space to explore these threads safely, at your own pace, and to notice what becomes possible through awareness and connection. -
+At its core, my approach is informed by humanistic and existential ideas, recognising that many of us are navigating questions of meaning, identity, and belonging.
+Therapy becomes a space to explore these themes safely and at your own pace, and to notice what can emerge through awareness and connection. -

-I’m drawn to the quieter turning points in people’s lives, the moments when someone begins to wonder whether the way they’ve been coping still fits.
-This often arises around burnout, perimenopause, identity shifts, emotional overwhelm or a growing sense of disconnection.
-I’m interested in what unfolds when we pause long enough to notice these signals and explore who we are beneath the roles we’ve carried.
+I’m drawn to the quieter turning points in people’s lives, the moments when someone begins to sense that the way they’ve been coping no longer quite fits.
+This often shows up around burnout, perimenopause, identity shifts, emotional overwhelm, or a growing sense of disconnection.
+I’m interested in what becomes possible when we pause long enough to notice these signals and explore who we are beneath the roles we’ve carried.

-Much of my work centres on self-acceptance and self-support and the gentle process of being with our experience rather than pushing it aside.
-I’m curious about how people make meaning, how they relate to themselves in times of transition, and how awareness can open space for choice, clarity and compassion.
+Much of my interest centres on self-acceptance and self-support, and the gentle practice of staying with our experience rather than pushing it aside.
+I’m curious about how people make meaning during times of change, how they relate to themselves when life feels uncertain, and how awareness can open space for choice, clarity, and compassion.

-I’m particularly interested in emotional wellbeing, relationship patterns and the mind-body connection, especially when life feels full or quietly fragile.
-My focus is on supporting people through change with presence and care, not by rushing toward solutions, but by exploring what is emerging and what wants attention. -
+I’m particularly interested in emotional wellbeing, relationship patterns, and the mind–body connection, especially during seasons when life feels full or quietly fragile.
+My focus is on supporting people through change with presence and care, not by rushing toward solutions, but by paying attention to what is emerging and what is asking to be met. -

-My work is grounded in Gestalt Therapy, which focuses on building awareness in the present moment and exploring the patterns, beliefs and relational dynamics that shape your experience.
-I don’t follow a rigid method; instead, I respond to what is emerging for you in each session and what feels supportive at the time.
+My work is grounded in Gestalt Therapy, which focuses on building awareness in the present moment and exploring the patterns, beliefs, and relational dynamics that shape your experience.
+Rather than following a fixed method, I respond to what is emerging for you in each session and what feels most supportive at the time.

-Whether we are attending to emotion, body cues or thought patterns, my intention is to create a collaborative, supportive environment that honours your pace and helps you reconnect with what matters most. -
+Whether we’re paying attention to emotions, body cues, or thought patterns, my intention is to offer a collaborative and supportive space that honours your pace and supports you to reconnect with what matters most. -

 Therapy gave me something I didn’t realise I needed: a space where I didn’t have to hold everything together.
-For much of my life, I had learned to be capable, attentive and tuned in to others.
-I could read the room, support everyone else, and keep going no matter what.
-But underneath that strength was a quiet disconnection from myself, my feelings and any real sense of what I needed.
+For much of my life, I learned to be capable, attentive, and tuned in to others.
+I could read the room, support those around me, and keep going, even when it came at a cost to myself.
+Beneath that strength was a quiet disconnection from my own feelings and needs.

-By my twenties, the strain began to show.
-I felt anxious, depleted and unsure how to make sense of what was happening inside me.
-Therapy didn’t offer quick answers, but it offered something far more meaningful: a place where I could simply be.
+By my twenties, the strain began to surface.
+I felt anxious, depleted, and unsure how to make sense of what was happening inside me.
+Therapy didn’t offer quick answers, but it offered something far more meaningful: a place where I could slow down and simply be.
 I didn’t have to perform or manage anything.
-Someone met me with presence and stayed.
+I was met with presence and care, and that steadiness made a difference.

 Over time, I began to hear myself again.
-I learned to slow down, to notice what I felt, and to understand the patterns that had been shaping my life.
-It was not always easy, but it was honest.
-And that honesty became a pathway back to myself.
+I learned to notice what I was feeling, understand the patterns shaping my life, and respond with more honesty and compassion.
+It wasn’t always easy, but it was grounding.
+That process became a pathway back to myself.

-That experience now informs the way I work.
-I don’t aim to provide solutions, but to create a space where people can be met with care, curiosity and support.
+That experience now informs how I sit with others in therapy.
+I don’t aim to fix or advise, but to offer a space where people can be met with care, curiosity, and respect.
 A space where you don’t need to be anything other than who you are, and where that is enough to begin. -

 I love getting to know people in a way that feels real and human.
-It’s a privilege to be invited into someone’s inner world, to hear their story and sit with the honesty, vulnerability and courage that often stay tucked away in everyday life.
+It’s a privilege to be invited into someone’s inner world, to hear their story and sit with the honesty, vulnerability and courage that often stays hidden in everyday life.

 Through the journey of therapy, I also love seeing people grow, navigate life with a little more ease, or begin relating to themselves in new and gentler ways.
 There is something deeply moving about witnessing someone soften into their truth, make sense of their patterns, or take a step that once felt impossible.
 Being part of that process is profoundly humbling.